 This listing is for the roller bearing which was fitted on the drive/brake side, as per photo.
-I believe originally this type of hub was fitted with a single ball bearing on the plain side and a roller bearing on the brake drum side.
-Eventually, I was able to find a small quantity of these original RHP bearings in the correct 'looser' C3 RHP fitment - so bought a couple additional to stock.
-You can tell this is new old stock - as it is supplied in the older style RHP bearing (not unusual for bearing suppliers to sometimes supply them in the older boxes, or just rebox them if the boxes get tatty)
+This type of hub was fitted with a single ball bearing on the plain side and a roller bearing on the brake drum side - but the bearing is now obsolete and very difficult to obtain.
+In the photo you will see the box was RHP and was old stock - as it is supplied in the older style RHP bearing (not unusual for bearing suppliers to sometimes supply them in the older boxes, or just rebox them if the boxes get tatty).
+We ask our bearing suppliers to try and source these for us - and sometimes they come in original boxes, or if too tatty they will re-box for us . . . but rest assured, the bearing inside will still be new and in a sealed packet.

 Final point: You may notice in the photo that the conical hub is fitted into a 1950 Gardengate frame - this conical hub was only fitted into that frame for the last year of the Gardengate year - 1950, after that the same hub was fitted into the Featherbed DOHC Manx Norton.
 The normal Gardengate rear spindle (just visible in photo) was a special affair with a large diameter flat section in the middle.
 The 1950 Norton Spare Parts List shows that special plunger rear spindle still being fitted to this type of conical hub - but I have been unable to find bearings to fit this setup.
 Instead, this bearing is the type fitted to later DOHC Featherbed conical hubs - where there was an alloy spacer between the bearings, and a parallel spindle that pushed through the alloy spacer.
 This bearing distance piece is shown in the second photo.